ARMmbed/mbed-os-5-docs/docs/reference/runtime/Bootstrap.md

 - `main(void)` - Default entry point.
 All the standard application code goes here.
 - `mbed_main(void)` - Executed directly before `main`.
 The user can define this.

+When execution reaches the entry-points, user can expect fully initialized system, ready to execute application code.
+Some of the things that has happened prior to this point:
+* Low level platform initialization.
+* Stack and heap initialization.
+* Vector table copied to RAM.
+* Standard library initialized.
+* RTOS initialized and scheduler started.

 ### Retargeting

 Mbed OS redefines multiple standard C library functions to enable them to work in a predictable and familiar way on a remote embedded target device: